arcbtc/hardware-wallet-babybowser/README.md

 This very cheap off the shelf hardware wallet is designed to work with Lilygos <a href="https://www.aliexpress.com/item/33048962331.html">Tdisplay</a>, but you can easily make work with any ESP32.

+Data is sent to/from BabyBowser over webdev Serial, not the most secure data transmission method, but fine for handling small-medium sized amounts of funds.
+You can use LNbits OnchainWallet extension, or any other serial monitor.

 ## Build instructions

 - Buy a Lilygo <a href="https://www.aliexpress.com/item/33048962331.html">Tdisplay</a> (although with a little tinkering any ESP32 will do)